6 Remote Adventures: Cabin Camping in New England

 For a more rugged adventure, strap on your snowshoes and head out to Northwest Camp, a secluded little cabin in the northwest corner of Connecticut.
 This cozy New England camping cabin is rented by the Appalachian Mountain Club year-round.

 You can park about 500 yards from the cabin on Mt.
-Washington road, but the road is closed in the winter, making this a 3.5-mile hike to the cabin.
-Northwest Camp sleeps 6 very comfortably, and stacked firewood is available for the woodstove.
+Washington Road, but the road is closed in the winter, making this a 3.5-mile hike to the cabin.
+Northwest Camp sleeps six comfortably, and stacked firewood is available for the wood stove.

 Daicey Pond Campground Cabins, Baxter State Park, Maine